 Each week, we send you a detailed report on how many hours we’ve spent on which features

 It’s hard to control the process and the results of a remote development team

 Working with a remote team always requires additional effort, even if the team is just in another city.
-In our nine years of experience working remotely, we’ve established processes that keep the friction to a minimum.
+In our nine years of experience working as an outsourcing development company, we’ve established managing remote employees processes that keep the friction to a minimum.

 1. We welcome daily stand-up meetings and regular calls with our clients.
 This allows all stakeholders to be on the same page.